bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/coding/application-structure.rst

   separate .css files;
 * a Native Client manifest file (with a .nmf extension) that specifies how to load a Native Client module for different processors; and
-* a Native Client module, written in C or C++, and compiled into one or more executable files (with a .nexe extension) for different processors.
+* a Native Client module, written in C or C++, and compiled into a portable executable file (with a .pexe extension) or (if using the Chrome Web Store), architecture-specific executable files (with .nexe extensions).

 Applications that are published in the `Chrome Web Store